AgencyFit Institute

 Institutional thinking grounded in operational reality

-Public research introduces the framework, identifies recurring failure patterns, and establishes the practical language behind the methodology without disclosing the full practitioner playbook.
+AgencyFit research defines doctrine, identifies recurring failure patterns, and establishes the practical language behind operational-fit evaluation.

 Why Government Technology Projects Stall